allegroai/clearml-docs/docs/getting_started/video_tutorials/hyperparameter_optimization.md

 If you don’t know what Hyperparameter Optimization is yet, you can find a link to our blog post on the topic in the description below.
 But in its most basic form, hyperparameter optimization tries to optimize a certain output by changing a set of inputs.

 Let’s say we’ve been working on this model here, and we were tracking our experiments with it anyway.
-We can see we have some hyperparameters to work with in the hyperparameters tab of the webUI.
+We can see we have some hyperparameters to work with in the **Hyperparameters** tab of the web UI.
 They are logged by using the `task.connect` function in our code.
 These are our inputs.
 We also have a scaler called `validation/epoch_accuracy`, that we want to get as high as possible.
 This is our output.
 We could also select to minimize the `epoch_loss` for example, that is something you can decide yourself.

 We can see that no code was used to log the scalar.
 It's done automatically because we are using TensorBoard.